Water politics in the Nile Basin

-As a body of water that crosses numerous international political borders, the Nile River is subject to multiple political interactions.
+As a water body that crosses numerous international political borders, the Nile River is subject to multiple disputes about water rights.
 Traditionally it is seen as the world's longest river flowing 6,700 km through ten countries in northeastern Africa – Rwanda, Burundi, Democratic Republic of the Congo (DRC), Tanzania, Kenya, Uganda, Ethiopia, South Sudan, Sudan and Egypt with varying climates.

 In terms of basin area of the Nile, Sudan has the largest size (1,900,000 km2) whereas, of the four major tributaries to the Nile, three originate from Ethiopia – the Blue Nile, Sobat and Atbara.
 The modern history of hydropolitics in the Nile Basin is very complex and has had wide ramifications both for regional and global developments.

 Geography

 The following table demonstrates the water availability in each country within the Nile basin, and researchers' estimates of decrease in water availability to these countries, due largely to an increase in the countries' populations.